ArchiveTeam/wpull/doc/install.rst

 ++++++

 Please obtain the latest Python release from http://python.org/download/ or your package manager.
-It is recommended to use Python 3.2 or greater.
+It is recommended to use Python 3.3 or greater.

+Python 2 is not supported.

 lxml